Tuesday, September 29, 2015

 the third girl

 The plot itself employs time-tested Christie devices and deceptions in an enjoyable manner, if not quite as smoothly as in the past.
-Aspects of the plot, though clever, take a bit of swallowing and the resolution of two of the characters' fates felt forced.
+Aspects of the plot, though clever, take a bit of swallowing and the resolution of two of the characters' fates felt rather forced.

 In fact, I thought David Baker, the modster artist character described by Christie as "a young man with lavish chestnut hair curled on his shoulders, wearing a red velvet waistcoast and a very fancy jacket" and nicknamed "the Peacock" by Mrs. Oliver, actually was the most interesting new character in the novel.
 Over the years he has inspired much of the cover art for Third Girl.

-The basic idea of the "third girl" works beautifully, I think, Christie having alertly caught onto and cleverly employed a phenomenon of modern English life.
-(It's a shame the television adaptation moved the time period back to the Thirties.)
 I was fascinated with Borodene Mansions, the London block of flats where the three girls live, which Christie likens in appearance to the prison Wormwood Scrubs; and I noted the harlequin wallpaper in their flat, captured on the Pocket paperback cover illustrated above.
 Christie was always fascinated by the Harlequin motif.

 All in all, Third Girl is a worthy addition to the Poirot canon.
 If the novel doesn't make it to home base, it certainly hits a double, or, dare I say...a triple?